Skip to main content

 1 month before

 Order bibs, safety pins, and signage.
 Pre-printed bibs cost $0.20-$0.50 each.
 DIY options work too.
 Confirm volunteers and plan water stations.
-Set up your photo sharing system so participants can upload race day photos.
+Set up your photo sharing system so participants can upload race-day photos from the start area, finish line, and sponsor tents.

 1 week before